+9. Liability.

+9.1 Infringement.
+If any portion of, or functionality implemented by, the Original Code becomes the subject of a claim of infringement, ViraTrace must, at its option: (a) attempt to procure the rights necessary for ViraTrace and You to continue using the Affected Original Code, and in the interim modify the Affected Original Code so that it is no longer infringing; or (b) suspend Your rights to use, reproduce, modify, sublicense and distribute the Affected Original Code until a final determination of the claim is made by a court or governmental agency of competent jurisdiction and ViraTrace lifts the suspension as set forth below.
+Such suspension of rights will be effective immediately upon ViraTrace’s posting of a notice to such effect on the Git repository that is used for implementation of this License.
+Upon such final determination being made, if ViraTrace is legally able, without the payment of a fee or royalty, to resume use, reproduction, modification, sublicensing and distribution of the Affected Original Code, ViraTrace shall lift the suspension of rights to the Affected Original code by posting a notice to such effect on the Git repository that is used for implementation of this License.
+If ViraTrace suspends your rights to Affected Original Code, nothing in this License shall be construed to restrict You, at Your option and subject to applicable law, from replacing the Affected Original code with non-infringing code or independently negotiating for necessary rights from such third party.

-9. LIMITATION OF LIABILITY.
-TO THE EXTENT NOT PROHIBITED BY LAW, IN NO EVENT SHALL APPLE OR ANY CONTRIBUTOR BE LIABLE FOR ANY INCIDENTAL, SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR RELATING TO THIS LICENSE OR YOUR USE OR INABILITY TO USE THE COVERED CODE, OR ANY PORTION THEREOF, WHETHER UNDER A THEORY OF CONTRACT, WARRANTY, TORT (INCLUDING NEGLIGENCE), PRODUCTS LIABILITY OR OTHERWISE, EVEN IFAPPLE OR SUCH CONTRIBUTOR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES AND NOTWITHSTANDING THE FAILURE OF ESSENTIAL PURPOSE OF ANY REMEDY.
-SOME JURISDICTIONS DO NOT ALLOW THE LIMITATION OF LIABILITY OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THIS LIMITATION MAY NOT APPLY TO YOU.
-In no event shall Apple's total liability to You for all damages (other than as may be required by applicable law) under this License exceed the amount of fifty dollars ($50.00).
+9.2 LIMITATION OF LIABILITY.
+UNDER NO CIRCUMSTANCES SHALL VIRATRACE BE LIABLE FOR ANY INCIDENTAL, SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR RELATING TO THIS LICENSE OR YOUR USE OR INABILITY TO USE THE ORIGINAL CODE, OR ANY PORTION THEREOF, WHETHER UNDER A THEORY OF CONTRACT, WARRANTY, TORT (INCLUDING NEGLIGENCE), PRODUCTS LIABILITY OR OTHERWISE, EVEN IF VIRATRACE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES AND AND NOTWITHSTANDING THE FAILURE OF ESSENTIAL PURPOSE OF ANY REMEDY.
+In no event shall ViraTrace’s total liability to You for all damages and attorney’s fees under this License exceed the amount of fifty United States dollars ($50.00).

 10. Trademarks.
-This License does not grant any rights to use the trademarks or trade names "Apple", "Apple Computer", "Mac", "Mac OS", "QuickTime", "QuickTime Streaming Server" or any other trademarks, service marks, logos or trade names belonging to Apple (collectively "Apple Marks") or to any trademark, service mark, logo or trade name belonging to any Contributor.
-You agree not to use any Apple Marks in or as part of the name of products derived from the Original Code or to endorse or promote products derived from the Original Code other than as expressly permitted by and in strict compliance at all times with Apple's third party trademark usage guidelines which are posted at http://www.apple.com/legal/guidelinesfor3rdparties.html.
+This License does not grant any rights to use the trademarks or trade names “ViraTrace”, ViraTrace, LLC”, “ViraTrace BLE” or any other trademarks or trade name belonging to ViraTrace (collectively “ViraTrace Marks ”) and no ViraTrace Marks may be used to endorse or promote products derived from the Original Code other than as permitted and in strict compliance at all times with ViraTrace’s third party trademark usage guidelines which may be obtained by sending an electronic mail request to management@viratrace.us.

 11. Ownership.
-Subject to the licenses granted under this License, each Contributor retains all rights, title and interest in and to any Modifications made by such Contributor.
-Apple retains all rights, title and interest in and to the Original Code and any Modifications made by or on behalf of Apple ("Apple Modifications"), and such Apple Modifications will not be automatically subject to this License.
-Applemay, at its sole discretion, choose to license such AppleModifications under this License, or on different terms from those contained in this License or may choose not to license them at all.
+ViraTrace retains all rights, title and interest in and to the Original Code and any Modifications made by or on behalf of ViraTrace (“ViraTrace Modifications ”), and such ViraTrace Modifications will not be automatically subject to this License.
+ViraTrace may, at its sole discretion, choose to license such ViraTrace Modifications under this License, or on different terms from those contained in this License or may choose not to license them at all.
+ViraTrace’s development, use, reproduction, modification, sublicensing and distribution of Covered Code will not be subject to this License.

 12. Termination.

-12.1 Termination.
-This License and the rights granted hereunder will terminate:
+12.1 This License and the rights granted hereunder will terminate:

-(a) automatically without notice from Apple if You fail to comply with any term(s) of this License and fail to cure such breach within 30days of becoming aware of such breach;
+(a) automatically without notice from ViraTrace if you fail to comply with any term(s) of this License and fail to cure such breach within 30 calendar days of becoming aware of such breach;

-(b) immediately in the event of the circumstances described in Section
+(b) immediately in the event of the circumstances described in Section 13.5(b);